Make this easy low carb shirataki noodles stir fry with veggies and shrimp. You need this miracle noodle stir fry in your life!

 HOW TO PREPARE SHIRATAKI NOODLES?

-Shirataki is available in thin (spaghetti, angel hari) and thick (fettuccine) cut at Asian grocery store or specialty store.
-Either one is perfect for noodle soup, stir-fried, or as a substitute for pasta.
+Shirataki is available in thin (spaghetti, angel hair) and thick (fettuccine) cut at an Asian grocery store or specialty store.
+Either one is perfect as a substitute for noodle soup, stir-fried noodles, or pasta.
+You will most likely like this Stir-fried Shirataki Pad Thai too.

 15-minute Stir-fried Shrimp Shirataki Noodles